cartant/ts-snippet/README.md

 `ts-snippet` is a TypeScript snippet compiler for any test framework.

 It does not run the compiled snippets.
-Instead, it provides assertion methods that can be used to test the compiled TypeScript program.
+Instead, it provides assertion methods that can be used to test the TypeScript programs compiled from the snippets.

 ### Why might you need it?